 - Sometimes it’s hard to speak up for yourself.

 - You get tongue tied and don’t manage to say what you really want to say

 - You don’t think that you’re being treated fairly, so do nothing about it as you’re unsure of what you can do.

 - You don’t feel that you’re being listened to and treated as an equal.

 - You don’t understand what’s happening or what you’re being told.

-- You feel left out of the decisions regarding your care.
+- You feel left out of the decisions regarding your care, education or support.

-- Give you information, advocacy and support to make informed decisions about your care
+- Give you information, advocacy and support to make informed decisions about your life

-- Come with you to your Panels or reviews if you feel the need for support, or help you to prepare something for it.
+- Come with you to your Panels, Hearings or Reviews if you feel the need for support, or help you to prepare something for it.

 - If you feel that you need to change something, your Advocate will try to help you achieve this as much as they can.